roytang/blog/content/post/2007/12/ptq-kuala-lumpur-4.md

 Round 1: 1-2 loss.
 Yes, not a good start.

-Second round is&#8230;some guy.
+Second round is... some guy.
 Don't recall what he was playing.
 I win in 2 games.

 Round 2: 2-0 win